karatelabs/karate/README.md

 console logging may be too verbose for your needs.

 Karate uses [LOGBack](http://logback.qos.ch) which looks for a file called logback-test.xml on the classpath.
-If you use the Maven test-resources setup described earlier (recommended), keep this file in 'src/test/java', or else it should go into 'src/test/resources'.
+If you use the Maven `<test-resources>` tweak described earlier (recommended), keep this file in `src/test/java`, or else it should go into `src/test/resources`.

 Here is a sample `logback-test.xml` for you to get started.
 ```xml